continuedev/continue/docs/docs/walkthroughs/codellama.md

 ## Msty

 1. Download Msty [here](https://msty.app/) for your platform (Windows, Mac, or Linux)
 2. Open the app and click "Setup Local AI".
-Optionally, download any model you want with click of a button from Text Module page.
+Optionally, download any model you want with just a click of a button from the Text Module page.
 3. Change your Continue config file like this:

 ```json title="~/.continue/config.json"